MicrosoftDocs/Contribute/Contribute/markdown-reference.md

 > * List item 3
 ```

-This example renders on Docs like this:
+This example renders on Microsoft Learn like this:

 > [!div class="checklist"]
 > * List item 1